dilettagoglia/starter-academic/content/authors/admin/_index.md

 I'm 24 years old, I currently live in [Pisa](https://goo.gl/maps/WvUJxFbKdFVeU7rj9) and I am student of the Master's Degree course in
 [Artificial Intelligence](https://didattica.di.unipi.it/laurea-magistrale-in-informatica/curricula/curriculum-artificial-intelligence/)
 at the Computer Science department of the University of Pisa.
-In parallel, I'm a researcher in Machine Learning e Data Science for migration studies and prefictions @[HumMingBird](https://hummingbird-h2020.eu/about)
+In parallel, I'm a researcher in Machine Learning e Data Science for migration studies and predictions at [HumMingBird](https://hummingbird-h2020.eu/about).
 During my studies I gained deep expertise in Machine Learning, Deep Learning and Neural Network models.
 I also became really interested in AI ethics.
 I also have working experience as ML researcher, teaching assistant, as Web Designer and Developer, Social Media Editor and Content Creator.
 In my private life I'm a proud [buddhist](https://www.sgi-italia.org/) and a bodybuilding competitor athlete in [NBFI](https://www.nbfi.it/) federation.